aestk/aestk.github.io/ob3d/intro.md

 *to do: installation on other systems*

 You did all of the steps above?
-Very well!
+Very good!
 You are now able to create your first 3D programs!

 [Next: Your first OpenB3D program](first.md)